meteor/meteor/content/writing-packages.md

 To publish publicly, [follow these instructions](https://docs.npmjs.com/getting-started/publishing-npm-packages).
 When you're done, anyone can add your package to their app with `npm install --save your-package`.

-If you want to share packages during development, we recommend using source control instead of the registry.
+If you want to share packages during development, we recommend using the [above methods](#including-in-app) instead of the registry.
 If you use the registry, then every time you change the package, you need to increment the version number, publish, and then `npm update my-package` inside your app.

 <h2 id="creating">Creating an Atmosphere package</h2>